-- Light headedness and
+- Light headedness and fainting

 The area of heart muscle that is affected by HCM and the amount of stiffening that occurs will determine how the symptoms affect you.

-other conditions can develop as a result of having HCM.
+For some people, a number of other conditions can develop as a result of having HCM.
 These may include abnormal heart rhythms, or arrythmias, including heart block and endocarditis.

 How is HCM diagnosed?

-The most common tests for cardiomyopathy are an ECG, which records the electrical activity of
+The most common tests for hypertrophic cardiomyopathy are:

-show the pumping action of your heart.
+- Echocardiogram - this shows the pumping action of your heart.